NOMADIC SOUL

 Overnight in Cholpon-Ata.

-Our sojourn in Karakol will also comprise a full gastronomic experience in the village of Yrdyk, home to a sizeable community of Dungans, an obscure Chinese-speaking Muslim ethnic group who fled Northwest China for the Russian Empire after failure of the Dungan Revolt (1862-1877) against the Qing dynasty.
+Our sojourn in Karakol will also entail a unique gastronomic experience in the village of Yrdyk, home to a sizeable community of Dungans, an obscure Chinese-speaking Muslim famous for their hand-pulled noodles and mouthwatering ashlan-fu, a spicy soup slightly reminiscent of Pyongyang’s cold noodles.

 Overnights in Karakol.